lovejansson/pim-art/README.md

 # Pim Art
-A library for creating living pixel art with Javascript.
+A library and template for creating living pixel art with Javascript.

 ## Features
 - Main class ```Art.js``` for toggling between Play and Pause Scenes.